tremor-rs/tremor-runtime/README.md

 ### percentile
 The `percentile` limiter will keep a percentage of messages.
 The percentage is provided as a fraction passed to it's config. `0` equals the `drop` limiter, `1` equals the `pass` limiter and `0.9` would mean 90% of the messages pass.

+It is possible to also provide 3 more values, `low limit`, `high limit` and `adjust`.
+If those are provided the percentile will adjust to keep the the feedback between low and high limits, where lower is better and higher is worse.
+Every time the feedback is either `lower limit` then `adjust` will be added to the `percentile` untill it reaches `1` (`100%`).
+If the feedback exceeds `high limit` then `adjust` will be substracted from `percentile` until it reaches a `adjust` as a lowst value.

+### windowed
+The `windowed` limiter limits the total message flow within a given timne window based on a sliding window algorithm.
+It can be confifgured with `<time range>:<sub windows>:<rate>`. `1000:100:500` Would mean we have a window of `1000ms` (`1s`) split into `100` buckets and allow `500` messages during this timeframe.

+It is possible to also provide 3 more values, `low limit`, `high limit` and `adjust`.
+If those are provided the rate will adjust to keep the the feedback between low and high limits, where lower is better and higher is worse.
+Every time the feedback is either `lower limit` then `adjust` will be added to the `rate`.
+If the feedback exceeds `high limit` then `adjust` will be substracted from `rate` until it reaches a `adjust` as a lowst value.

 ## Output
 The output plugin defines the destination the data is forwarded to.